UK Rail Strikes Information

 When we checked the cheapest standard ticket from Manchester Piccadilly to Edinburgh was £59.90

 The total cost of tickets from Manchester Piccadilly to Chorley and then from Chorley to Edinburgh was £42.90, saving £17.00.

 Am I really allowed to Split My Fare?

 Yes, the National Rail Conditions of Carriage allow this.
 Just ensure that for flexible tickets, your train calls at all the stations you have tickets for.
 We automatically ensure this when you purchase with us.

 Can I split for Advance and Return tickets as well as Standard fares?

 Yes, you can split your fare for every ticket type and will likely make savings on all of them.

 Return Tickets - You can often save by splitting your fare with Return tickets.
-For example, if you were travelling from Newcastle to London Kings Cross on a return journey, we might recommend you to split your ticket at Doncaster.
-In this case, a return ticket from Newcastle to Doncaster and another return ticket from Doncaster to London Kings Cross may be cheapest.
+For example, if you were travelling from Newcastle to London Kings Cross on a return journey, we might recommend splitting your ticket at Doncaster.
+In this case, a return ticket from Newcastle to Doncaster and another return ticket from Doncaster to London Kings Cross may be the cheapest.
 Alternatively, we might split your journey into 4 single tickets to cover the same return journey.

 Split 1; Newcastle to Doncaster (Return)

-Split 2: Doncaster to London Kings Cross 9Return)
+Split 2: Doncaster to London Kings Cross (Return)